spanoselias/TestingSQLCompliance/README.md

 </a>

-The aim of this project is to build a complete framework that can be used to compare and test the current DBMSs ( PostgreSQL, MySQL, IBM DB2, MS Server sql, Oracle Database).
+This project aims to build a complete framework for testing the SQL-Compliance of current DBMSs ( PostgreSQL, MySQL, IBM DB2, MS Server sql, Oracle Database).
-The core component of the framework is the random SQL generator engine that tests the aforementioned DBMSs by generating thousands of random queries and evaluate each query on all of them in order to identify any differences.
-Our project is implemented in Java Programming Language.
+The core component of the framework is consisted by the random SQL generator tool, the comparison tool and the datafiller for genereate random realistic data.
+The project is implemented in Java Programming Language.
 This framework will be useful for not only checking existing DBMSs but most importantly, to check new DBMSs.

 Compilation & Run instructions